 All other non-personal computer hardware that requires access to or from any portion of the university’s network including but not limited to servers, shared storage, and other network-attached technologies must be approved by IT.
-For purchases of networked video projectors or other network accessible A/V equipment, please contact the Event Technology Coordinator at Penrose Library.
+For purchases of AV equipment, please contact Digital Media Services.

 Purchase of operating systems and software applications that will be utilized on servers connected to the campus network must be approved by IT.
 All orders for bulk licensing including site and volume licenses for desktops, Macs and servers must have prior approval of IT.

 IT requires review of all agreements or engagements that modify or extend the function of centrally maintained systems, that require the use of any IT software or hardware system services, or that interface with centrally maintained applications or systems.

 IT also requires a review of systems or services to be contracted by off-campus entities (outsourced, hosted or Cloud-based) that contain or house University data or records or require interfacing with University data or records.